EDI and HIPAA: Frequently Asked Questions

 Q. How will the provider know that responses are completed and ready to be pulled in?

 A. Responses to Web inquiries are immediate, so notification is not an issue.

-The Group Health secure file transfer server can issue email notices of file availability.
+The Kaiser Permanente secure file transfer server can issue email notices of file availability.
 However, for convenience, you may opt to schedule downloads on a daily basis, with the expectation that responses to today's requests will be in tomorrow's download.
 Most users will likely have multiple file types and files for upload each day.

 Q. Is there a maximum file size for batch files?
 How many claims can I make in one batch?

 A. The maximum file size for batch files is 2,000 transactions.

 Q. Is there a time-out standard for Web transactions when a no answer possible response will result?

 Q. How often is the information returned in my inquiry updated or maintained?

 Q. What is the Kaiser Permanente payor number that providers and office management vendors need to identify Kaiser Permanente for electronic claims purposes?

 A.The payor number is 91051; this may vary by clearinghouse.